TitusThrasher/ClaudeSkills/README.md

 <details>
 <summary><strong>How much does this cost?</strong></summary>

 The template is free (MIT License).
-You'll need access to Claude, which has free and paid tiers.
+However, you'll need access to Claude, which has free and paid tiers, to use the Claude Skills functionality.
 Daily monitoring typically uses minimal Claude credits.
 </details>

 <details>